esrc-official/ESRC-Heart-SDK-Android/README.md

         true,  // Whether estimate remote hr or not.
 If enableFace is false, it is also automatically set to false. true,  // Whether analyze HRV not not.
 If enableFace or enableRemoteHR is false, it is also automatically set to false. true,  // Whether recognize engagement or not.
-If enableHRV is false, it is also automatically set to false. true, // Whether recognize mental disorder or not.
 If enableHRV is false, it is also automatically set to false. true);  // Whether print information about ESRC processing. new ESRC.ESRCHandler() {
         @Override